OpenInterpreter/open-interpreter/README.md

 Open Interpreter overcomes these limitations by running on your local environment.
 It has full access to the internet, isn't restricted by time or file size, and can utilize any package or library.

-This combines the power of GPT-4's Code Interpreter with the flexibility of your local development environment.
+This combines the power of GPT-4's Advance Data Analytics, previously know as Code Interpreter, with the flexibility of your local development environment.

 ## Commands